lmlui/Jorg/README.md

 BWA is used to determine the coverage of the bin.
 Most binning software should also output coverage values.
 However not all binning software will output the same values, especially if you are changing parameters!
 We recommend using BWA or checking the coverage values output by MetaBat 2.

+<h3>Installing LAST (optional)</h3>

+LAST is designed to find regions of sequence similarity in large datasets.
+We build a LAST DB to help determine if a genome has been circularized.

+1. Installation using conda. `conda install -c bioconda last`
+1. See the [LAST website](http://last.cbrc.jp/) for more information and [directions for manual installation](http://last.cbrc.jp/doc/last.html).

 <h3>Installing Pilon (optional) </h3>